parse-server-modules/parse-server-sns-adapter/README.md

 * Inside the Amazon SNS Console, click on the `Applications` tab, select an endpoint and choose the `Actions` dropdown to select `Delivery status`.
 Click on `Create IAM roles` which will enable SNS to write to CloudWatch.
 You can then go to the CloudWatch console, click on the `Logs`, and view the results of any pushes that may have been issued.

-* Make sure that you use the right Apple ceritificate for production/development purposes.
+* Make sure that you use the right Apple certificate for production/development purposes.
 Your Parse push configuration needs to have the `production` flag set to be `true` or `false`, and you must configure your Amazon endpoints.
 Also verify the `bundleId` corresponds to the app that can receive these push notifications.